nickolamaz/blog/_posts/2022-06-06-install-and-manage-kubecost-helm-using-lens.md

 ![Lens Default Dashboard](/assets/images/lens-with-kubecost/kubecost-lens-1.png)

-### Install and manage Kubecost Enterprise via Helm Chart using Lens IDE
+### Install and manage Kubecost via Helm Chart using Lens IDE

 One of the benefits of Kubecost is our easy to manage [Helm chart](https://guide.kubecost.com/hc/en-us/articles/4407601821207-Installing-KubecostUsing).
 Lens makes installing, updating, and troubleshooting your Kubecost Helm release extremely simple.